Universal quantification makes automatic structures hard to decide: Emptiness after universal projection is -hard

 \paragraph*{Languages of encodings}

 Define the language of encodings of valid tilings of width $2^n$ with $\toplefttile, \bottomrighttile$ in the correct corners

-In order to express the notion of an encoding of a valid tiling in a more tangible way, below we define languages $\condLang1, \dots, \condLang6$, which -- as we prove in \cref{lem:correct-encodings-design-choice-b} -- jointly characterise encodings.
-The first three of them are easily definable with automata of size $\BigO{n}$, the next two guarantee an appropriate width of the encoding, while the last one enforces in a nontrivial way that the vertical colour match.
+In order to express the notion of an encoding of a valid tiling in a more tangible way, below we define languages $\condLang1, \dots, \condLang6$, which, as we prove in \cref{lem:correct-encodings-design-choice-more-precise}, jointly characterise encodings.
+The first three are given by regular expressions fixing basic properties of the encoding, the next two guarantee an appropriate width of the encoding, while the last one enforces in a non-trivial way that the colours match vertically.